Austrian conservative leader open to talks with far right – DW – 01/05/2025

 Stocker was chosen to lead Austria's ruling conservative ÖVP after Chancellor Karl Nehammer announced the end of coalition talks and his resignation on Saturday.

-Kickl's FPÖ topped the polls in the autumn's national election with 29.2% of the vote, but Van der Bellen tasked Nehammer with putting together a new government because no other party was willing to work with Kickl.
+Even though Kickl's FPÖ topped the polls in the autumn's national election, the president tasked Nehammer with putting together a new government.

-Nehammer, on Saturday, however, announced he will resign in the coming days after coalition talks between the ÖVP and the SPÖ to form a new government collapsed.
+The collapse of coalition talks between the ÖVP and the SPÖ has put the FPÖ back in contention to form a new government.

 lo/sms (AP, dpa, Reuters)